vdeminstitute/demspaces/README.md

 }
 ```

-Code overview
+Repo overview
 -------------

+This repo consists of 3 groups of content:

+1. The {demspaces} R package in the `demspaces/` folder.
+This is used for some minor helper functions.
+2. The forecast pipeline in `create-data/`, `modelrunner/`, and `dashboard/`.
+3. Various bits of documentation and minor tools in the remaining folders.

-This repo contains the code and data needed to reproduce the forecasts and dashboard.
-It is organized into three self-contained folders:
+The forecast pipeline is organized into three self-contained folders:

 - `create-data/`: combine V-Dem and other data sources into the historical data that is used to code the dependent variables and estimate the forecast models
 - `modelrunner/`: contains the random forest forecast models and will generate both the test and live forecasts